coolaj86/nodejs-ssl-trusted-peer-example/README.md

 Who's the man behind the curtain you ask?

 Well...
 I lied.
-This demo doesn't use self-signed certificates.
+This demo doesn't use self-signed certificates (not in the server at least).
 It uses a self-signed Root CA and a signed certificate.

 It turns out that self-signed certificates were designed to be